-- The contract price will be based on the ABP weekly base price, and the carcases will be paid for according to the 'Blade Farming' pricing grid which is particularly suited to Holstein/Friesian cattle.
+- The contract price will be based on the ABP weekly base price, and the carcases will be paid for according to a pricing grid which is particularly suited to Holstein/Friesian cattle.

 - Cattle will need to be delivered to ABP Sturminster when they are finished.

 - Prices details quoted refer to the ABP weekly base price, and are correct as at 1st Jan 2105

 - First class weaned calves arrive to order on the Finishing unit

 - A forward price contract for the finished cattle is signed soon after the calves arrive on farm, securing a premium price for the cattle provided that they meet the target specifications

 - Cattle must be finished on a high cereal diet, containing a high vitamin E supplement to enhance the quality of the meat